rricharz/Tu56/README.md

 ```

 Building a new version of SimH with install will take a while, especially on slower Raspberry Pi
 models.
-The new TC driver adds generates a status byte in
-/tmp/tu56status, which can be used by tu56.
+The new TC driver generates a status byte in /tmp/tu56status, which can be used by tu56.

 Detailed instructions on how to use it with RSX-11 will be added here as soon as possible.
-The SimH device is tc, and the RSX-11, the drive is DT0:
+The SimH device is tc, and the RSX-11, the drive is DT0: The device needs to be built with SYSGEN.

 **Using tu56 on the PiDP-8**